eapowertools/qs-admin-playbook/docs/system_spot_check/telemetry.md

 With a narrowed set of interactions, action plans can be constructed.
 For example:

- * App Open : If the threshold is unacceptable given the important of the application, then a cache warming process can be built.
-Reference [here](../tooling/cache_warming.html) for more specific guidance.
+ * App Open : If the threshold is unacceptable given the important of the application, then a cache warming process may be appropriate.
+Reference our article on Cache Warming [here](../tooling/cache_warming.html) for more specific guidance on techniques.
- * Visualization : Use the data from the Telemetry Dashboard like **App**, **Sheet** and **Object Type** + **ObjectID** to reach out to the application's owner and/or maintainer in order for a fix to be implemented.
+ * Visualization : Use the data from the Telemetry Dashboard like **App**, **Sheet** and **Object Type** + **ObjectID** to reach out to the application's owner and/or maintainer in order to focus optimization efforts.
 Since the Qlik Sense Telemetry Dashboard does not imply a specific fix, the developer will need to review the application to see what improvements can be made.
 Potential avenues for fixes:
    * Table / Pivot Table : Use calculation conditions to force drill downs.
    * Other visualizations : Review expressions used.
 Simplify where possible and/or off-load the calculations to the application's load script to pre-calculate.
 The [Diagnostic Toolkit](https://diagnostictoolkit.qlik-poc.com/) project can be used for reference.